sdiehl/wiwinwlh/tutorial.md

 Language extensions and compiler pragmas can be set at the prompt.
 See the [Flag Reference](#flags) for the vast collection of compiler flag options.

-Several commands for interactive shell have shortcuts:
+Several commands for the interactive shell have shortcuts:

         Function
 ------  ---------